openid-provider-commands September 2025

 • Command Token: A JSON Web Token (JWT) signed by the OP that contains Claims about the Command being issued.

-• Commands URI: The URL at the RP where OPs post Command Tokens.
+• Command Endpoint: The URL at the RP where OPs post Command Tokens.

 • Tenant: A logically isolated entity within an OP that represents a distinct organizational or administrative boundary.
 An OP may have a single Tenant, or multiple Tenants.
 The Tenant may contain Accounts managed by individuals, or may contain Accounts managed by an organization.